JoshPola96/MedicalChatbot-BioBERT-Transformer/README.md

 ## ⚠️ Disclaimer

 This tool is intended for **research and educational purposes only**.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
+Note that the model was trained on my personal laptop taking weeks, hence the paramters are limited which shows in the response capabilities.